Page updated July 29, 2021

 A parent or guardian must provide consent for a patient under the age of 18 to receive the COVID-19 vaccine.
 If the parent or guardian cannot accompany the patient to their appointment, written consent can be provided.
 The written consent should be signed and dated by the patient’s parent or guardian and should include the following statement, “As the parent/legal guardian, I give my consent for (patient’s name) to receive the COVID-19 Vaccine.”

-Patients age 12 and older can schedule appointments at our Michigan Stadium vaccine clinic in Ann Arbor.
-In late May, we will be moving our Ann Arbor COVID-19 vaccination clinic from Michigan Stadium to the U-M North Campus Research Complex.
+Patients age 12 and older can schedule appointments at the U-M North Campus Research Complex (NCRC), Building 200, in Ann Arbor.
 The location of your appointment will be noted when you are scheduling your appointment.
-For more details and a map of the Michigan Stadium location, visit the Your Vaccination Appointment page.
+For more details and a map of NCRC, visit the Your Vaccination Appointment page.

 Our Brighton Health Center is administering the Moderna vaccine at this time.
 Because only the Pfizer vaccine is currently authorized for minors, the Brighton Health Center location is not able to offer vaccination to patients under the age of 18 at this time.

 Patients scheduled for a vaccine appointment should be accompanied by no more than one other person, in order to help us maintain social distancing at our vaccine clinics.

 Please note that our visitor policy applies to all vaccine appointments.
 View our most recent visitor policy.

 Visit our “Your Vaccination Appointment” page for more information about what to expect at your Michigan Medicine COVID-19 vaccine appointment.